utshomax/postman-docs/src/pages/docs/getting-started/postman-account.md

 Postman prompts you to sign in or sign up.
 Select __Create Account__.
 You can sign up using an email address or using your Google account:

 * **Email** - Enter your email and create a username and password.
-Check the box to agree to the __Terms of Use__, which you can view by selecting the link, and select __Create free account__.
+Check the checkbox to agree to the __Terms of Use__, which you can view by selecting the link, and select __Create free account__.
 Postman will send you an email to confirm your account.
 Follow the instructions in the email to complete your account setup.
 * **Google account** - Select __Sign up with Google__ and follow the instructions.

 When you sign up for a Postman account, you'll be prompted to provide some information about yourself, including your name and role, to help customize your Postman experience.
 Enter your details and select __Continue__.